 PROFIT MAXIMIZATION WHEN PRICE IS TAKEN AS GIVEN

-- their level of output. - They can sell all they want at the market price. - But they cannot raise that price by restricting production. - They must take the market price as (constant).
+- These firms cannot affect price by changing their level of output. - They can sell all they want at the market price. - But they cannot raise that price by restricting production. - They must take the market price as (constant).